Bluetongue

 For more information please see our Bluetongue Advice Leaflet at the link below:

-It is important that farmers report early any suspicions of disease to their Private Veterinary Practitioner (PVP) or to the DAERA Helpline promptly on 0300 200 7840 or by contacting their local DAERA Direct Regional Office
+It is important that farmers report early any suspicions of disease to their Private Veterinary Practitioner (PVP) or to DAERA promptly on 0300 200 7840 or by contacting their local DAERA Direct Regional Office

 Contact Details

-DAERA Helpline: 0300 200 7840
+DAERA: 0300 200 7840

 DAERA Trade Section: 028 90 524588